Allball Official Rules 2022.pdf

 Traveling-Player moving with the ball without dribbling

-Area in front of the A-Goal
+Trap-Area in front of the A-Goal

 Triangle D-Zone Defense with a player at the top of the trap and a wing on each